TimothyByrd/PathOfBuildingMerge/README.md

 To use, run the tool and specify the following:

 - The main PoB file to merge into.
+If balnk, will start with an empty PoB.
 - The merge PoB file to take one loadout from and copy into the main PoB.
+    - Snapshots form multiple PoB files can be merged at once.
 - The name of the new loadout.
 If blank, the new loadout will be given the name of the merge file.
 - The name of the PoB file to save the result to.
 If blank, the main PoB file will be saved on top of.